IBM/cp4waiops-connectors/airgap.md

 Note: Further RedHat Documentation [here](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html/updating_clusters/updating-restricted-network-cluster)

+## Create the gitserver
+Follow the instructions for [creating the Git Server](/bundle-manifest.md#use-in-air-gapped-clusters)

 ## Copying images from source to target internal image registry
-We outlined the steps to configure the cluster to redirect external image registry requests to an internal registry through the ImageContentSourcePolicy.
+We outlined the steps to configure the cluster to redirect external image registry requests to an internal registry through the ImageContentSourcePolicy and the steps to set up the Git Server.
 Now we must populate the internal registry with the images from the source image registry.

 Complete the following steps from the online node: